jordansmalls/.dotfiles/README.md

 this was a shameful rabbit hole to go down. i prefer chromium-based browsers for reasons you can find on my blog, but in short i want a browsing experience that is ***minimal.*** currently, i am using zen browser. its "zen mods" are quite cool, and it provides the minimal experience i want without much configuration. but it is firefox-based. arc browser is dead, vivaldi didn't quite hit the mark, brave is becoming as bloated as netscape and edge did not allow for the customization i needed. so, zen browser it is.

+i tried, firefox is bad, back to chrome i go.

 ## the short list

 #### editor